nprapps/interactive-template/readme.rst

    ``sed``, ``grep``, and ``ln``, as well as easy access to environment variables.
 Using ShellJS means you don't have to resort to Bash scripting for basic ``make``-like tasks.
--  If you use the AWS CLI (as the NPR app template does), the scaffolding process will preload your S3 credentials into ``auth.json``.
-Take a look at this code (in ``template.js``) as a useful example for other places you might want to load environment variables into project configuration.